 An AP English Literature and Composition course engages students in the careful reading and critical analysis of imaginative literature.
 Through the close reading of selected texts, students deepen their understanding of the ways writers use language to provide both meaning and pleasure for their readers.
 As they read, students consider a work's structure, style and themes, as well as such smaller-scale elements as the use of figurative language, imagery, symbolism, and tone.
+This course prepares students to take the AP Literature and Composition examination during the spring semester; students who receive a score of "3" or better may receive college credit for this course.
 This class may be assigned work to be completed during the summer break.

-COLLEGE ENGLISH PREP Grade 12
+COLLEGE PREP ENGLISH Grade 12

-This course is designed for 12th grade students who have not achieved the college readiness standard on the EOC exams, college entrance exams, or the Texas State Initiative (TSI).
+This course is designed for 12th grade students who have not achieved the college readiness standard on the Texas State Initiative (TSI).
 Successful completion of this course will allow the student to register for college level, credit-bearing courses at Brazosport College within one academic year of course completion.
-The TSI will be administered to students at the end of this course at no cost to the student.
+The TSI will be available for a student to take throughout the school year at no cost to the student.